ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 Artifact:

-: the physical or non-physical thing that is moving along the supply chain
+: the physical or non-physical thing that is moving along the supply chain.

 Claim:

-: a non-repudiable statement about an artifact encoded in payload provided by the issuer
+: a non-repudiable statement about an artifact encoded as a COSE payload provided by the issuer.

 Envelope:

 : a container that includes the metadata added to a Statement, making it a Claim.
-Effectively, a COSE envelope with headers, signature, and potentially the statement included as the payload.
+Effectively, a COSE envelope with headers, signature, and potentially the statement included as the COSE payload.

 Feed: